-Updated February 5, 2024
+Updated March 27, 2024

-The 27-member European Union (EU) has implemented a range of policy responses to Russia's war against Ukraine.
+The 27-member European Union (EU) has implemented various policy responses to Russia's war against Ukraine.
 EU actions and coordination with the United States are of interest to Congress given the EU's role as an important U.S. partner.
 (Also see CRS In Focus IF12277, Russia's War on Ukraine: U.S. Policy and the Role of Congress.)